Cozary/Nameless-Trinkets/docs/trinkets/speed_force.md

 ## Configuration:
 - **Is Enable**: Determines whether the trinket's effect is active or not.
-- **Speed Multiplier**: The percentage increase in the player's movement speed.
+- **Speed Multiplier Percentage**: The percentage increase in the player's movement speed.

 ## Notes:
 - It also generates **cloud particles** around the player as they move, visually representing the speed boost.